Head Coach Marcella Vanlandingham

 Following her arrival at ODU, Vanlandingham quickly turned the softball program into a regional power.
 Beginning in 2001, she guided the Panthers to a streak of eight consecutive American Mideast Conference titles, including Region IX titles and NAIA World Series appearances in 2002 and 2005.
 The Panthers have won 10 or more conference games in 14 seasons under Vanlandingham, including a perfect AMC mark of 14-0 and school record 45 wins in 2005.

-Ushering in the Panthers to the NCAA Division II level in 2011, Vanlandingham has led the Panthers to three GLIAC tournaments, a conference tournament championship appearance, a GLIAC regular season championship, an NCAA national tournament appearance, and a .529 conference winning percentage.
+Ushering in the Panthers to the NCAA Division II level in 2011, Vanlandingham led the Panthers to four GLIAC tournaments, a conference tournament championship appearance, a GLIAC regular season championship and an NCAA national tournament appearance.

 Vanlandingham's players have received numerous honors during her tenure, both on and away from the diamond, including seven NAIA All-Americans, six conference player/pitchers of the year, 37 NFCA All- Region selections, 127 all-conference honorees and 27 NAIA All-American Scholar Athletes.
 Vanlandingham is a five-time AMC Coach of the Year and in 2005, she and the ODU coaching staff were tabbed the NFCA Great Lakes Region Coaching Staff of the Year.